 Finally, click on START EXAM, and your time starts reading.

-How do I Answer Questions on the JAMB Computer Based Test?
+How do I Answer Questions on the JAMB Computer-Based Test?

 You can answer the questions in two different ways.
-You can choose to answers by clicking on the option you believe to be the answer or by typing in the letter of the option.
+You can choose to answer by clicking on the option you believe to be the answer or by typing in the letter of the option.
 Answers are recorded directly into your computer and you can select to answer the next question.